 &lt;sup>6 Week 4 only.
+See Section 9.5 for more details.

 &lt;sup>7 HIV testing including pre-and post- test counseling will be performed at Weeks 10, 14, 18, 22 and 26.

 &lt;sup>8 Biologic females who were not found to be pregnant at a previous study visit.
 Those with documented inability to become pregnant (tubal ligation, etc.) will not require testing.